Where accessibility meets metal.

 “Digital accessibility refers to the practice of building digital content and applications that can be used by a wide range of people, including individuals who have visual, motor, auditory, speech, or cognitive disabilities.”
 [Pablo Stanley]

 Fun Fact: A11y [Accessibility] is a nureonym .
 Which is a word where a number is used to form an abbreviation.
-In this case letters between the first and last letters are replaced with a number representing the amount of number of letters omitted.
+In this case, letters between the first and last letters are replaced with a number representing the number of letters omitted.
 Another example would be K9 or W3 for World Wide Web.
 [Daniel Abrahams]

 Inclusive By Design.